Acquisition of Vocational Skills 2 (part B) (8796.3)

 Refer to the relevant RTO for specific assistance in this area.

-Activity in the face-to-face classes is required to demonstrate the achievement of the learning outcomes.
+Activity in all classes is required to demonstrate the achievement of the learning outcomes.
 Refer to relevant RTO guidelines for more details.

 Required IT skills